 - a.
 Streets: adequacy of the street system to handle additional traffic, - b.
 Loading/unloading: off-street loading facilities available and adequate to handle the intensity and the type of trucks needed to service the proposed use; if on-street loading facilities are used, whether the use will impede traffic flow, - c.
+Parking: adequate parking available either on-site or within the area for employees and patrons.

+3. Neighborhood:

-Parking: adequate parking available either on-site or within the area for employees and patrons. - 3.
-Neighborhood: - a.
-Hours: the hours of operation are compatible with the surrounding commercial and/or residential neighborhood, - Loitering: the measures the restaurant will employ to discourage loitering; whether the type of use is compatible with the surrounding commercial and residential neighborhood. - 4.
+- a.
+Hours: the hours of operation are compatible with the surrounding commercial and/or residential neighborhood, - b.
+Loitering: the measures the restaurant will employ to discourage loitering; whether the type of use is compatible with the surrounding commercial and residential neighborhood. - 4.
 Adequacy of public facilities: - a.
 Water and sewer: excess capacity exists and is available, - b.
 Police: police coverage is available, - c.
 Fire: the Fire Department has access to the site; sufficient water pressure for firefighting purposes is available and the building meets life safety standards. - 5.
-Community need: a community need for the use has been established.
+Community need: a community need for the use has been established. - H. An appeal from a decision of the Board of Appeals shall be made to the Circuit Court of Maryland for Anne Arundel County.